The Boss (2016 film): Plot

 Michelle, having brought in her former mentor Ida Marquette as an investor in the company, is spooked at a celebratory dinner when she receives a handmade gift from Rachel who declares the three as a family due to her own personal background of abandonment.
 Michelle, overwhelmed, distances herself from Rachel and Claire's lives.
 She begins making big business decisions without Claire's involvement and the two clash after Michelle mistakenly believes that Claire has sold out the company to Renault.

 In return, Michelle sells the company to Renault.
-Michelle soon returns to Rachel and Claire, feeling regretful, and apologises, revealing her childhood where she was abandoned frequently.
-Michelle decides to help Claire get her company back by stealing the contract from Renault's office.
-Mike, now Claire's boyfriend, decides to assist.
+However, she soon returns to Rachel and Claire, feeling regretful, and apologises, revealing that during her childhood she was abandoned frequently.
+Michelle decides to work with Claire to get their company back by stealing the contract from Renault's office.
+Claire's now boyfriend Mike offers to assist.

-While Mike distracts the doormen, the two women steal the contract but are intercepted by Renault, who fights with Michelle, leading to the rooftop where Michelle is seemingly pushed off the roof to her death (actually only falling to the level below).
-Claire also shoves Renault.
+While Mike distracts the doormen, the two women steal the contract, but are intercepted by Renault.
+He fights with Michelle, leading to the rooftop where she is seemingly pushed off the roof to her death (actually only falling to the level below).
+Claire also shoves Renault off.
 Michelle and Renault, having had a background of being romantically involved, make peace with one another.

-A year later, the business achieves great success and Claire and Rachel use the money to purchase a new family home.
+A year later, the business achieves great success so Claire and Rachel use their money to purchase a new family home.